getsentry/sentry-docs/src/collections/_documentation/platforms/rust/actix.md

 [`actix-web`](https://actix.rs/) that captures errors and report them to `Sentry`.

-To use this middleware just configure Sentry and then add it to your actix web app as a middleware.
-Because actix is generally working with non sendable objects and highly concurrent this middleware creates a new hub per request.
+To use this middleware, just configure Sentry and then add it to your actix web app as a middleware.
+Because actix is generally working with non sendable objects and is highly concurrent, this middleware creates a new hub per request.
 As a result many of the sentry integrations such as breadcrumbs do not work unless you bind the actix hub.